BCLab-UNM/SwarmBaseCode-ROS/README.md

 # Swarmathon-ROS

 This repository is a ROS (Robot Operating System) controller framework for the Swarmie robots used in the [NASA Swarmathon](http://www.nasaswarmathon.com), a national swarm robotics competition.
-This particular framework is a ROS implementation of the CPFA (central-place foraging algorithm) developed for [iAnt robot swarms](http://swarms.cs.unm.edu) at the [University of New Mexico](http://www.unm.edu/).

 This repository contains: